ttntham/study-git/readme.md

-some text for the first git file
+# the first text on the file.
+# the second sentance  on the file.